unyt-org/datex-core-js-legacy/docs/manual/07 Public Endpoint Interfaces.md

 }
 ```

-This can be used to restrict permissions to certain functionalities to specific endpoints or implement rate limiting.
+This can be used to restrict permissions for certain functionalities to specific endpoints or implement rate limiting.